 - Your loved one’s occupation and education

 You’ll need to state your relationship to your loved one when you request a death certificate.
 Legally, only certain people can receive a death certificate – immediate next of kin, legal representative, people or organizations with a personal or property right or government agencies.

 How long does it take to receive a death certificate?

 Before certified copies can be printed and sent to you, death certificates are signed by the funeral director, medical certifier and the state registrar.
 The process generally can take up to two weeks.

 How many death certificates do you need?

-The number of death certificates needed varies person to person – but everyone should have at least one.
-In some cases when you’ll need to use a certificate, a photocopy will be enough.
-In some cases, such as for title transfers, a death certificate will not be returned to you.
+The number of death certificates needed varies – but everyone should have at least one.
+In some cases, when you’ll need to use a certificate, an institution will just need to see the certified copy and make a photocopy of it and return it to you.
+In some cases, such as insurance matters, a death certificate will not be returned to you.

 Solace Cremation or your chosen funeral home can also answer additional questions and help you through this sometimes confusing process.